 You may have a hard time processing the death if one of your family members lost a husband.
 Giving a gift that you and your family member can cherish together can go a long way in the healing process.
-Making more time for a family member — regardless of a gift — will likely mean more to him or her in the long run.
+Making more time for a family member — regardless of a gift — will likely mean more to them in the long run.

 Plant a tree

 Planting a tree in honor of your family member’s husband is a great way to give that person something physical to see.
 Help your family member care for the tree so that it thrives, or choose one that’s easy to maintain in your family member’s climate.